sampsyo/uwadvising/advising.md

 that students and faculty are colleagues, an idea most students prefer.
 However, reality dictates that faculty are "colleagues with authority."
-It is important to maintain balance in your advising relationship.* Does your advisor treat you as a colleague rather than an em-ployee?
+It is important to maintain balance in your advising relationship.* Does your advisor treat you as a colleague rather than an employee?

 * Does your advisor help you make decisions that are in your best interest?
 * Does your research involve you implementing your advisors ideas or more joint brainstorming and collaboration?
-* Does your advisor respect your personal non-work time?
+* Does your advisor respect your personal nonwork time?

 ### What do you like about your advisor?

-The following are direct re-sponses from a survey of graduate students.
+The following are direct responses from a survey of graduate students.

-* "My advisor genuinely cares about his students - both professionally and personally."
+* "My advisor genuinely cares about his students---both professionally and personally."
 * "He is pleasant and funny and we make jokes frequently."
 * "...great at discussing research and publications."